 How Training Furthers the Kansas MCH 5-Year Action Plan

-Many of MCH's Priorities and Objectives could be furthered with Mental Health First Aid training.
+Many of MCH's Priorities and Measures could be furthered with Mental Health First Aid training.

-- Priority 5: Professionals have the knowledge and skills to address the needs of maternal and child health populations
+- Priority 6: Professionals have the knowledge, skills, & comfort to address the needs of maternal & child health populations.

 What You Learn